eclipse-basyx/basyx-applications/.github/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change in the [BaSyx Dev mailing list](mailto:basyx-dev@eclipse.org) and start writing code.
+* Suggest your change using the `feature request` template when opening a new issue.

-* Do not open an issue on GitHub until you have collected positive feedback about the change.
-GitHub issues are primarily intended for bug reports and fixes.
+* Do not open a pull request until you have collected positive feedback about the change.

 #### **Do you have questions about the source code?**